-Interview with Pascal Ancian, who manages the Orange Group’s program focused on the Internet of Things.
+Interview with Pascal Ancian, who leads the Orange Group’s Internet of Things program.

 We have been working on this topic for a long time.
 Your Livebox and smartphone are already connected things.
 What is changing today is the number and variety of things that our technologies allow us to connect.Pascal Ancian, Orange Group IoT Program Director

 For Orange, it is more than another line of diversification.
 All of our business units are geared up to develop offers and services in this field.
 Throughout the value chain, we are present as a distributor in our online and smart stores, and as a service provider.
 I am thinking of Homelive for the general public, for example, or Datavenue for companies.
 Ultimately, we offer connectivity solutions: more than 12 million things around the world already communicate in M2M from machine to machine via our mobile networks.
 And to round out this offer, we have also chosen to deploy a network using LoRa® technology that is specifically adapted to things.
 It was launched in France in early 2016.
 It already covers 4,000 municipalities and industrial sites and will be extended in order to answer our enterprise customers’ needs with the aim of a national coverage by the end of 2017.
 Right from the start, we will also offer targeted LoRa® coverage in other countries.
 We are also planning to upgrade our 4G networks to LTE-M technology in Europe, which will enable one to connect to things by means of extended coverage and low power consumption.

 Is the IoT changing how we approach our customers?